thefrontside/effection/website/docs/guides/testing.md

 2. You use [generator functions instead of async functions][replace-async] to express all of your test operations.

-Our test case now looks like this.
+Once we make those changes, our test case now looks like this.

 <Tabs
   groupId="jest-and-mocha-replacement"